nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 6. The `SortApplicationCommandParser` then identifies the part of the string that describes the sorting order the user wants.
 7. The `parse()` method will return a `SortApplicationCommand(String sortingOrder)`.
-8. The `isValidSortingOrder` method in `SortApplicationCommand` will then check that the user-inputted sorting order is one of the accepted sorting order as dictated by the enum values in enum `Sorting Order`.
+8. The `isValidSortingOrder` method in `SortApplicationCommand` will then check that the user-inputted sorting order is one of the accepted sorting order as dictated by the enum values in enum `SortingOrder`.
 9. If the sorting order is valid, the `SortApplicationCommand`'s comparator will be set to the corresponding comparator.
 10. This `SortApplicationCommand` is returned back to `ApplicationLogicManager`.
 11. The `ApplicationLogicManager` then calls the `execute()` method of the `SortApplicationCommand`.
 This initializes the execution